andreas-wienes-private/andreas-wienes-private.github.io/_posts/2021-11-21-csd-2021-muffin-shop.md

 Thanks a lot to Ostschweizer Fachhochschule for organizing this CTF event.

-Thanks to Lexia for sharing the smarter solution with us!
+Thanks to Lexiea for sharing the smarter solution with us!